Gameboypi/SPW/Screen troubleshooting/README.md

 ### [How to test for continuity](https://www.fluke.com/en-us/learn/best-practices/test-tools-basics/digital-multimeters/how-to-test-for-continuity-with-a-digital-multimeter)
 follow these steps if the screen does not work, All what we will do is check the tracks and soldiring if there are problems or bad connections
-Set the millimeter in the continuity mode and follow the steps (The multimeter must be beeps in all the steps you take) :
+Set the millimeter in the continuity mode and follow the steps (The multimeter must beeps in all the steps you take if not redo the soldering) :

 ![](continuity_mod.jpg)
 ### Gpio check.